Eyzic/sewi/README.md

 # Software Engineering Workspace Installer (SEWI)
-A setup tool for repidly installing a set of necessary tools to enable professional software development.
+A setup tool for rapidly installing a set of necessary tools to enable professional software development.

 ## Tools
 * Code repository